Skip to content

 http://simmate.org/data/MatprojStructure/?chemical_system=Cr-N&spacegroup__number=229

-To protect our servers from overuse, Simmate currently returns a maximum of 12 results at a time.
-Pagination is handled automitically using the page=... keyword in the URL.
-In the HTML, API, and JSON views, you should always have the link to the next page of results available.
-For example in the JSON view, the returned data includes next and previous URLs.
+To avoid server overload, Simmate currently returns a maximum of 12 results at a time.
+Pagination is automatically managed using the page=... keyword in the URL.
+In the HTML, API, and JSON views, links to the next page of results are always provided.
+For instance, in the JSON view, the returned data includes next and previous URLs.

-For API and JSON formats, you can manually set the ordering of returned data by adding ordering=example_column to your URL.
-You can also reverse the ordering with ordering=-example_column (note the "-" symbol before the column name).
+You can set the order of returned data by adding ordering=example_column to your URL.
+To reverse the order, use ordering=-example_column (note the "-" before the column name).
 For example:

 http://simmate.org/data/MatprojStructure/?ordering=density_atomic